 Activating the Modules

 All currently available QEP modules will come pre-loaded into your FSEM’s Canvas course, and you will have the ability to activate the modules of your choosing.
-We ask that for assessment purposes, you use at least three modules from each skill area in your fall 2017 course.
+We ask that for assessment purposes, you use at least three modules from each skill area in your course.
 Everyone must use the Communication Theory module.

 To activate a module, go to the Canvas home page for your FSEM and click on “Modules” in the left menu.
 You should see a list of all available modules (12 in total).
-On the right-hand side of each module and its content, a small cloud icon indicates whether or not the module and its pieces have been published.
+On the right-hand side of each module and its content, a small circle icon indicates whether or not the module and its pieces have been published.
 To activate a module:

-2. The module summary files (either PDF or Word documents) will not change to a published status, so you will have to publish them manually by clicking the gray cloud icon next to the file.
+2. The module summary files (either PDF or Word documents) will not change to a published status, so you will have to publish them manually by clicking the gray circle icon next to the file.